techanvil/mcp-dev-workflow/cursor-chats/02-cursor_testing_the_mcp_dev_workflow_pro.md

 **User**

-use ths exported chat for context, this is what we've set up here.
+use this exported chat for context, this is what we've set up here.

 I have, however renamed the project to mcp-dev-workflow.